Starburst Galaxy

 From the Starburst Galaxy navigation menu, select Data > Data maintenance.

 Data maintenance jobs run tasks that improve performance and reduce storage in Apache Iceberg tables.
-Supported tasks include: Compaction, Profile and statistics, Snapshot expiration, and Delete orphan files.
+Supported tasks include data file compaction, statistics collection, and deletion of outdated snapshots and orphaned files.

 To perform data maintenance operations on live tables, see data maintenance for Kafka streaming ingestion and data maintenance for file ingestion